 Nothing can ever be reason enough to do what they did in Putten, or anywhere else.
 Fuelled with hate and cruelty, the Nazis were retaliating against the people of the village because members of the Dutch resistance orchestrated an attack against them.

 Friedrich Christiansen, the Captain-at-Sea gave the command and the troops marched to the village.
-They separated the men from their families and any man between the ages of 18 and 50 was torn away from them and sent to the concentration camp at Amersfoort.
-There, they released 59 men from the group who were older or unfit.
+They separated the men from their families and any man between the ages of 18 and 50 were sent to the concentration camp at Amersfoort.
+There, they released 59 men from the group who were unfit for work.
 The others were taken as forced labour to the Neuengamme concentration camp.
-13 men jumped off the train while they were being transported there.
+In transit, 13 men jumped off the train while they were being transported there.
 After the war ended, only 48 of them returned home to Putten.

 Remembering the Putten raid victims